VCN AND ULTRASONICS CLEANING

 VCN AND ULTRASONICS CLEANING OF A TUBE:

-Two tubes were cleaned in a surfactant solution for 2 minutes: one in the VCN process and the other in a 40 kHz ultrasonic bath at 100 watts/gallon.
-The remaining oil was measured using a total carbon analyzer.
-The results for three different locations in the tube, as shown in the figure, are shown in the graph below.
+Two tubes were subjected to cleaning in a surfactant solution for a duration of 2 minutes: one using the VCN process and the other employing a 40 kHz ultrasonic bath operating at 100 watts per gallon.
+Post-cleaning residual oil was quantified via a total carbon analyzer.
+The data collected from three distinct locations within each tube, as illustrated in the figure, are presented in the accompanying graph.